-Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 and knowledge of the program Policy Committee Policy Committee as a whole. meetings. meetings.
+Progress, Outcomes, and Challenges

+Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5

+encouraged by DPS HS this percentage

+staff.
+Parent feedback during the second

+is valued through part of the school

+surveys and anecdotal year and into next

+records. school year.
+Parent

+feedback is valued

+through surveys and

+anecdotal records.

-- Provide HS parents with educational and leadership development opportunities. - Strategies for consistent engagement of families in Head Start may include: - o Encouraging teacher involvement in parent meetings. - o Shifting language used by staff from parent "meetings" to parent "events" and/or "workshops". - o Continuing to redefine and freshen the format, agenda, and marketing for parent events and workshops.
+- Provide HS parents with educational and leadership development opportunities. - Strategies for consistent engagement of families in Head Start may include: - o Encouraging teacher involvement in parent meetings. - O Shifting language used by staff from parent "meetings" to parent "events" and/or "workshops". - o Continuing to redefine and freshen the format, agenda, and marketing for parent events and workshops.